brontozaur/books-extjs-spring-boot/README.md

 entry
 * Fix author save failed when using dataNasterii field value
 * To convert image upload API into a document upload API, with items displayed on a new tab, based on their type.
 Server file explorer!
+* To wrap sql errors into human-readable messages (e.g. when an author with the same name already exists)

 <i>More future plans :-) </i>